 By early 2010, Anne-Christine and Donnie were no longer getting along, and she had moved out of their house and into an apartment.
 Julian, who was two and attended daycare, spent some nights with her and some nights with his dad.

 Anne-Christine didn’t get seriously involved with anyone new until, one night, she met Shaun, a confident and flirtatious Tailgate regular who often socialized with the bar’s waitresses.
 A longtime resident of League City, a suburb, he worked in the maintenance department of the municipal government there.
-(In late 2008, he’d been named an “Employee of the Quarter,” according to the city’s website.
+(In late 2008, he’d been nominated for “Employee of the Quarter,” according to the city’s website.
 “No matter if it’s something as small as a flickering light or picking up trash in the parking lot, or as large as a remodeling project, Shaun is on it.
 He is constantly helping employees and takes time to help citizens as well.”)

 Most of Shaun’s family also lived in and around League City, including his mother, Debbie Flaniken, and his father, Barry Hardy, who had long ago divorced.
 Barry had served on the city council of a neighboring community, Santa Fe, in the early 1990s, and in 1993 he had founded a management consultancy in Houston, Training & Development Systems, or TDS, that advises petroleum companies on cultivating their workforces.